gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

 == Predictor

-// The data can now be split in training data and 'test' data.
-The data datafarme is split by applying a filter on the value of the timestamp column.
-All rows with an equal or lower timestamp value are considered training data, while larger timestamps are the prediction data.
-//
+A flowchart visualiation of the steps taken during predictor phasse of the pipeline can be found in @prediction-flowchart, a legend is available in @prediction-legend.

+#figure(
+  image(
+    "images/BDP-Prediction.pdf"
+),
+  caption: [Prediction Step Flowchart]
+) <prediction-flowchart>

-// The `RandomForestRegressor` model is created, with the label column: `speed` & features column: `features`.
+The `RandomForestRegressor` model is created, with the label column: `speed` & features column: `features`.
 Other values are left default.
-The model is fitted on the training dataframe (`trainDF`).
+The model is fitted on the training dataframe (`trainingDF`).
 The generated model is written to file as described in the assignment.

-//
-// Lastly, the model is applied to the prediction dataframe (`predictionDF`) to predict future speeds.
+From the given latest timestamp (`endTime`), 6 future values are generated.
+The list of future timestamps is iterated.

+During iteration, the additional rows are created by adding the `timestamp`, `speed` and `volume` columns to the `nodeFeaturesDF`.
+The future rows are added to the historical dataframe (`dataDF`) by using `unionByName`.
+The time-series columns are created by applying the `addTimeSeries` method on the dataframe.
+Once the time-seriese columns have been added, the features columns is generated.

+With the prepartion phase complete, the prediction can be done by applying the `transformedDF` to the `rf_model`.
+The result dataframe contains a `prediction` column, containing the prediction for the speed of each node on that particular timestamp.

+To include the predicted speed value in further prediction of speed for time-series features, the rows containing the current `timestamp` have their speed (originally $0$) set to the value in the `prediction` column (predicted value).

+Lastly, the historically data is updated, by removing one row from the original dataset and including the new row with predicted speed, by applying the `takeHistory` method on the  `updateDF` dataframe.
+The result of this application is put in the mutable variable: `dataDF`, which is continuously updated during the iteration.

+After the predictions, the predicted rows are selected by filtering out all the rows that have a timestamp that is lower than the `endtime`.
+On the `predictions` dataframe, the `unpivot` operation is applied, so the dataframe is in correct format for displaying information in the terminal.

 == Output